Module ECP

 new ecp point resulting from the multiplication

-- ecp:eq (first, second)
+- ecp:eq (point)

 -